 - Complete a Food Purchase Form for each meal.
 Please see an example completed purchase requisition and food purchase form here.

 - Meals for spouses & children of staff/faculty

 - Meals for any attendees beyond the candidate and two faculty or staff members

 - Alcoholic beverages

-- Refreshments for open meetings or receptions with the candidate and division faculty, staff, or students
+- Refreshments for open meetings, receptions, or meals bought onto campus with the candidate and division faculty, staff, or students

 - Tips above 20% of the total bill, per state law